-Watch in different play and other situations whether your child, spontaneously or on being asked by you, would show something to you while holding it his/her hand.
+Watch the child during play and in other situations, and note whether, on being asked by you or spontaneously, the child shows something to you while holding it his/her hand.

-My child can give things to me when asked.
+My child can show things held in his hand to me.
 Yes, can easily do this Go to the next activity ☐ Sometimes, with encouragement Learn and do the activity No, not doing this yet Learn and do the activity

-- ✓ Reward the child with a lot of exciting sounds, smiles/touch/hug whenever the child does the activity or even makes an effort to do it. - ✓ Give the reward immediately, without any delay, when the child shows an expected response or makes an effort to do so. - × Do not reward a wrong or unwanted behaviour you are rewarding to teach the right response, not the wrong one.
+- ✓ Reward the child with a lot of exciting sounds, smiles/touch/hug whenever the child does the activity or even makes an effort to do it. - ✓ Give the reward immediately, without any delay, when the child shows an expected response or makes an effort to do so. - x Do not reward a wrong or unwanted behaviour you are rewarding to teach the right response, not the wrong one.